Classification of problematic subgroups of U(n): Introduction

-{\bf{Acknowledgements}}\\ The authors are grateful to Bill Dwyer and Jesper Grodal for many helpful discussions about this project, and to Greg Arone, Dave Benson and John Rognes for helpful comments on an earlier draft of this document.
+{\bf{Acknowledgements}}\\ The authors are grateful to Bill Dwyer, Jesper Grodal, and Gregory Arone, for many helpful discussions about this project.
+We also thank Dave Benson, Jeremiah Heller, John Rognes, and David Vogan for helpful comments on earlier drafts of this document.

 The authors thank the Banff International Research Station and the Clay Mathematics Institute for financial support.
-The first, third, and fourth authors received partial support from NSF grants DMS-1105766, DMS-0968251, and DMS-1307390, respectively.
-The second author was partially supported by DFG grant HO 4729/1-1, and the fifth author was partially supported by an AIM 5-year fellowship and NSF grant DMS-1406380.
+The first, third, and fourth authors received partial support from NSF grants DMS-1105766 and DMS-1352298, DMS-0968251, DMS-1307390 and DMS-1606479, respectively.
+The second author was partially supported by DFG grant HO 4729/1-1, and the fifth author was partially supported by an AIM 5-year fellowship and NSF grants DMS-1406380 and DMS-1552730.
 Some of this work was done while the first, fourth, and fifth authors were in residence at MSRI during the Spring 2014 semester, supported by NSF grant 0932078 000.